-Which bees dig in the ground?
 Bees may be observed digging in soil, sandy banks and lawns.
-There are even some species which sort the grains of soil in their nests!
+There are even some species that sort the grains of soil in their nests!

-There may be variations between species, however, they may use their front legs, with the aid of their mandibles to losen dirt, then ‘shovel’ the dirt away with their legs.
-The pile of dirt or sandy soil may then become a little mound surrounding the nest entrance.
+There may be variations between species, however, tend to use their front legs with the aid of their mandibles (jaws) to loosen the dirt.
+They then ‘shovel’ the loosened dirt away with their legs.
+The pile of dirt or sandy soil may sometimes be seen as a little mound above the nest entrance.

-Andrenidae nest in the earth, but there is great variety: whilst some bees dig shallow holes – perhaps just a few inches, others bees dig deep tunnels.
-Wilson and Messinger Carril, in their book The Bees in Your Backyard: A Guide to North America's Bees mention that scientists studying Andrena haynesi in the Utah desert dug up a nest that actually reached 9 feet underground!
-They point out that this is the equivalent of a 6-foot-tall human using his hands to dig the depth of four football fields in the earth, thus drawing attention to the fact that to dig 9 feet underground is an incredible feet for a small insect!
+They point out that this is the equivalent of a 6-foot-tall human using his hands to dig to the depth of 4 football fields, thus drawing attention to the fact that to dig 9 feet underground is an incredible feet for a small insect!

-When these bees dig in the ground, don’t the tunnels leak?
-It turns out that, according to Wilson and Messinger Carril, Andrenidae line their nests with a waterproof substance secreted by the female.
-This is so effective, it can even protect developing bees in seasonal lakes, such that the adults are able to emerge again safely once the lake has dried up.
-This substance also not only protects the nest from moisture, it helps protect these ground nesting bees from soil bacteria.
+One of the questions that arises is how bees water proof their tunnels from rain.
+According to Wilson and Messinger Carril, Andrenidae line their nests with a waterproof substance secreted by the female.
+This is so effective, it can even protect developing bees inside tunnels located in the beds of seasonal lakes, such that the new adults are able to emerge safely once the lake has dried up.
+This substance not only protects the nest from moisture, it helps protect these ground nesting bees from soil bacteria.

 In North America, bees from the genus Habropoda and Anthophora, are also referred to as 'Digger Bees' (although Anthophora furcata nests in twigs instead of the ground) – and they also belong to the family Apidae.